Calvin Griffith Statue Removed By Minnesota Twins Over Racist Comments

 Griffith was reportedly unaware there was a reporter in the room when he made the comments.

-The Twins issued a statement explaining why they were taking the statue down while also apologizing for waiting so long to take action.
+The Twins issued a statement explaining why they were removing the statue while also apologizing for waiting so long to take action.

 “While we acknowledge the prominent role Calvin Griffith played in our history, we cannot remain silent and continue ignoring the racist comments he made in Waseca in 1978.
 His disparaging words displayed a blatant intolerance and disregard for the Black community that are the antithesis of what the Minnesota Twins stand for and value.”